 Arkansas CPA requirements

-- financial accounting
+- Financial accounting (intermediate accounting)

-- management accounting
+- Management accounting (cost accounting)

-- auditing and attestation
+- Auditing and attestation

-- accounting information systems
+- Accounting information systems

 Ethics exam requirement

-All licensees are required to take one hour of Arkansas Board Ethics covering the Accountancy Law and Board Rules.
+In addition to the requirements above, all licensees are required to take one hour of Arkansas Board Ethics covering the Accountancy Law and Board Rules.
 This requirement will replace one of the four hours of ethics from previous Board Rule requirements (now requiring one hour of ASBPA Ethics and three additional hours of ethics over every three-year period).

-yearly, every January 1 (period of Dec.
+Arkansas CPE licenses are renewed yearly, every January 1 (period of Dec.
 31 to Jan.
-1)
+1).

-An applicant for renewal of a license must have completed acceptable continuing education, except as otherwise provided in Section 13.2(b), in the amount of 120 hours within 36 months or 40 hours within 12 months immediately preceding January 1 of the year for which the license is renewed, and further provided that: (1) Beginning January 1, 2014, all license holders shall complete at least 50% of the required hours in the subject areas of accounting, accounting ethics, attest, or taxation.
-(2) License holders engaged in any attest or compilation function shall complete at least 20% of the required hours in the subject areas of attest and accounting theory/practice.
-(3) License holders must complete at least 4 hours of CPE in the area of accounting professional conduct and ethics during the 36-months immediately preceding the expiration date of their current license.
-Licensees who received their initial license during the current calendar year are exempt from the ethics requirement until their first full calendar year of licensure.
-Licensees must also complete one hour of CPE on Arkansas State Board of Public Accountancy specific laws and rules.
+- Licensees must also complete one hour of CPE on Arkansas State Board of Public Accountancy specific laws and rules.
 This requirement may be satisfied by completing a web based course via the Board's website or attending group training taught by a board member, board staff member, or a designee of the Board, and will count towards the 4 hour ethics requirement.
 The hour of CPE on Board specific rules and laws must be completed during the 36 months immediately preceding the expiration date of the current license.